open-campaign-logger/generator-library/GeneratorGuide.md

 ## A Closer Look at Table Properties

-### name
+### `name`

 This mandatory property specifies the name that shown in the list of available generators in the Campaign Logger user interface.

+Table names can include spaces.
+They must begin with a non-numeric character.
+So, instead of ~~4 seasons~~, name the table as *four seasons*, for example.

 Complex tables (typically producing more than a single phrase of output) are named 'generators'.
-The generator names are capitalized (as in "Weather Generator") to make them stand out better in table listings.
+It is a recommended practice to capitalized generator names (for example "Weather Generator") to make them stand out better in table listings.

-Simple tables that output just a few words are named 'tables' and not capitalized (as in "weather table").
+Simple tables that output just a few words are not capitalized (as in "weather").

 The above mentioned "Weather Generator" could produce a detailed weather report, maybe even several sentences long.
-A simple "weather table" could just print out "heavy rain" or "clear skies", for example.
+A simple "weather table could just print out "heavy rain" or "clear skies", for example.

-**Note**: Table names must begin with a non-numeric character.
-So, instead of *4 seasons*, name the table *four seasons*, for example.

-### resultPattern
+### `resultPattern`

-A simple resultPattern can contain just a single call to a subtable:
+A simple `resultPattern` can contain just a single call to a subtable:

     "resultPattern": "{color}",

-This would call the color subtable (which in turn could be a more complex beast and call several different tables multiple times).
+This would call the `color` subtable (which in turn could be a more complex beast and call several different tables multiple times).
 Still, the  output from that single table call would be returned as the result of rolling on this table.

-A more complex generator could have several calls in the result pattern, as in the Food Generator:
+A more complex generator could have several calls in the result pattern, as in the *food* table:

     "resultPattern": "{appearance} {recipe} with {ingredients} ({finishing})",